 I have helped people like you:

-The Fair Debt Collection Practices Act (commonly known as the FDCPA) is Title VIII of the Consumer Credit Protection Act.
-It came into effect in March 1978 with 3 objectives in mind:
+The Fair Debt Collection Practices Act (FDCPA) is Title VIII of the Consumer Credit Protection Act.
+It came into effect in March 1978 with 3 objectives:

 As a consumer, the FDCPA grants you rights that protect you from illegal debt collection practices.
 Read below to know your rights:

-The bad news is that most consumers have more than one debt, so they may get more than seven calls per week, since debt collectors can call seven times for each account.
+The bad news is that most consumers have multiple debts, so they may get more than seven calls per week since debt collectors can call seven times for each account.

 Here are seven ways to find out.

-Financial experts and attorneys say that to register a complaint against a debt collector in violation of the FDCPA, you have to meet the following four legal requirements:
+Financial experts and attorneys say that to register a complaint against a debt collector in violation of the FDCPA, you must meet the following four legal requirements:

 You must be a consumer.